someniatko/DoctrineRestDriver/README.md

 At Circle we believe that requests are assembler instructions in the web.
 That's why we believe they can be used as foundation for high-level programming languages using the web as if it was a big computer.
 And that's why this driver exists: We use the Doctrine ORM layer to internally send REST requests to URLs.
 So the REST requests themselves act like assembler instructions while the Doctrine syntax is used as the high-level programming language.
 The goal is to get rid off writing REST request calls and instead using a readable, maintainable syntax to get your job done.

-# Installation
+# Prerequisites

-You should first have a look at the requirements before continuing with the setup section.

-## Requirements
 - You need composer to download the library
-- Your REST API has to strictly follow REST principles and return JSON
+- Your REST API has to return JSON and strictly follow the following rules:
     - Use POST to create new data
         - Urls have the following format: ```http://www.host.de/path/to/api/entityName```
         - Use the request body to receive data